YuzhuoMa97/RetroSPAgwas.github.io/index.md

 ##  Genome-wide gene-environment interaction (GxE) studies

-All retrospective-SPA-based GxE approaches share the same analysis framework including the following two steps
+All retrospective-SPA-based GxE approaches share the same analysis framework including the following two steps:

 - Step 1: Fit a genotype-independent (covariates-only) model using trait, covariates, and GRM (if applied).
 - Step 2: Conduct single-variant or set-based tests to identify marker or marker-set (e.g. gene) significantly associated with the trait of interest.

-## Timeline of Restropective SPA Project
+## Timeline of the Retrospective SPA Project

 ### March 2021
 - **Event**: The idea of a retrospective saddlepoint approximation (SPA) was conceived.